ceaserone/SynAck-ShellScanner/README.md

 ✊ Credits:

-Developed by: SynAck Network - DEVNET SynAckNetwork.com and DevNet are registered trademark's of "Fatass's are HOT!" 🥵 and the letter's "F and U"
+Developed by: SynAck Network - DEVNET<br>
+SynAckNetwork.com and DevNet are registered trademark's of "Fatass's are HOT!" 🥵 and the letter's "F and U"